Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Introduction

-Traditional FL, represented by FedAvg \citep{mcmahan2017fedavg} in Figure \ref{fig:FL_compare} (b), broadcasts global model parameters to selected edge devices, performs a weighted average of the trained local model parameters based on their local data and updates the global model.
-This process is then iterated through many communication rounds to achieve good performance across all edge devices.
-From the framework of traditional FL, we observe the following limitations: First, iterative model weights sharing between network edges and the servers introduces excessive communication overhead.
-Second, the ever-increasing computational and memory requirements of AI models (e.g., deep neural networks - DNNs) and the heterogeneous computing power of edge devices make deploying the same models on resource-constrained edge devices problematic.
-For example, it is infeasible to deploy a large model on a resource-limited edge device.
-In addition, local data from the real-world is typically imbalance/non-independent identically distributed (non-IID), which can easily lead to training failure in a decentralized situation \citep{Michieli_2021_CVPR}.
-Deep learning models are generally over-parameterized, and when local data are heterogeneous, aggregating local models tends to cause over-fitting, leading to high variance in learning and prediction \citep{jiang_improving_2019,nishio_client_2019}.
-Therefore, performing weight-average aggregating of local models, or even deploying the same model on devices with different computing power, as employed by most existing FL methods, may produce an unfair, ineffective global model and fail to deploy it efficiently.
+Traditional FL, like FedAvg~\cite{mcmahan2017fedavg} in Figure \ref{fig:FL_compare} (b), broadcasts global model parameters to selected edge devices, then averages trained local model parameters based on local data to update the global model.
+This iterative process, while effective, faces limitations~\cite{Michieli_2021_CVPR}.
+Firstly, model weight sharing between network edges and servers introduces significant communication overhead.
+Secondly, increasing computational and memory demands of AI models, combined with the heterogenous computing power of edge devices, complicate model deployment on resource-constrained devices.
+Additionally, real-world local data often exhibits imbalance or non-independence (Non-IID), which can result in training failures in decentralized situations.
+Lastly, over-parameterized deep learning models can cause overfitting when aggregating heterogeneous local models~\cite{jiang_improving_2019,nishio_client_2019}, leading to high learning and prediction variance.
+Hence, existing FL methods may result in an unfair and ineffective global model.